Hurricane Isbell: Preparations

 In Cuba, thousands were evacuated due to flooding lowlands.
 Advisories were broadcast and issued warning of the possibility of heavy rains and winds, isolated small hail, and possible isolated tornadoes in Florida from 21:00 UTC on October 14 to 02:00 UTC on October 15.
 The aviation severe weather forecast also warned residents in south and central Florida of up to 0.75 in of hail, gusts of up to 53 mph, and the potential for tornadic activity.
 Flood warnings were also issued, with predictions of flooding 4 ft above flood stage.
 Emergency preparations at Key West's weather office were made.
 In the morning hours of October 13, the office alerted city, county, and military officials.
-In the afternoon, they completed office preparations and scheduling.
+In the afternoon, it completed office preparations and scheduling.
 On October 14, the office requested radio stations to stay on the air and relayed hourly reports.

 In North Carolina, some tidal flooding was also forecast.
 People were warned to tune to television and radio broadcasts.
-On October 15, as Isbell rapidly crossed Florida, forecasters at the Charleston, South Carolina Weather Bureau warned of high tides of up to 12 ft, 5 ft above flood-stage, from South Carolina into North Carolina.
+On October 15, as Isbell rapidly crossed Florida, forecasters at the Charleston Weather Bureau warned of high tides of up to 12 ft, 5 ft above flood stage, in the Carolinas.
 Owing to the continued northeastward movement of the storm, tides ultimately did not exceed 2 ft in South Carolina.
 Across coastal areas of North Carolina, alerts for severe thunderstorms, tornadoes, and high tides were raised; however, the storm greatly diminished before reaching shore and little damage materialized.
 Moderate rains along the lower Neuse River basin were expected to prolong flooding triggered by Hurricane Hilda and its remnants earlier in October.
 Small craft advisories were raised northward to Provincetown, Massachusetts, through October 18.